nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, Delivery Job System and Address Book will discard all data and start with an empty data file at the next run.
-* Invalid sender, recipient id, slot however will not clear the job system, user can use the edit function to correct the job detail.
+* Invalid sender, recipient ID, slot however will not clear the job system, user can use the edit function to correct the job detail.
 </div>

 --------------------------------------------------------------------------------------------------------------------